7 strategies to get you through your work related holiday obligations (without ruining your diet…or your reputation).

 #1 SPOIL YOUR APPETITE.

 Never go to a work outing (or any party) hungry.
-While it may be tempting as someone else… Although your office, the client, prospective vendor,,, is picking up the tab, and it may be tempting to show up on an empty stomach, eat something before you go.
+While it may be tempting to show up on an empty stomach as someone else (your boss, the client, or prospective vendor) is picking up the tab, eat something before you go.
 Contrary to popular belief, fasting then feasting is a guaranteed way to pack on the pounds.
 Instead, have a small, healthy snack that combines both fiber and protein before you go.
 Fiber and protein are the two nutrients that take the longest to digest, so they keep you feeling full for a longer period of time.
 By filling up before you go, you safeguard yourself from arriving in a ravenous fury of hunger, capable and ready to take down the first platter of mini quiches you see.
 Free of judgement-clouding cravings, you will be able to maintain composure when trays of tempting appetizers pass by and make responsible decisions about what you will eat as the evening progresses.

 Good pre-party snack ideas include an apple with a handful of almonds, high fiber crackers with sliced turkey or Greek yogurt and blueberries.